 - Day Three, Lower Fix: My legs were still in pain from Day One and I had no idea how to alleviate them.
 Turns out that the only way to make them stop hurting is to exercise some more.
 I was starting to get the hang of this!
 My legs were on fire from the side lunges, sumo squats and thigh lifts and I completely forgot I was in pain.

-- Day Four, `Pilates Fix: I suffered from some PTSD from my attempt at barre classes back in 2014 and blacked out for the most part.
-Jokes, but it was hard.
-Instead of routines with repetitions, the pilates workout focused on six series which focused on different areas: abs series, high-plank series, C-series, side series (where I absolutely lost my mind.
-No more leg exercises!), Superman series and lower-plank series.
+- Day Four, Pilates Fix: Instead of routines with repetitions like the past few days, the pilates workout focused on six series which focused on different areas: abs series, high-plank series, C-series, side series, Superman series and lower-plank series.

 - Day Five, Cardio Fix: I didn’t know someone existed that could be more excited about the 21 Day Fix than Autumn, but there was Maddie, one of the girls on the video, making us all look bad.
 I’ve never done a burpee in my life and I kind of looked like a baby trying to stand up.
 And the oblique knee pulls were a cause of great concern because both of my hips continuously popped during the repetition.
 Hold that thought, let me check WebMD and see if there’s something wrong with me…

 - Day Six, Dirty 30: The name is a lot more terrifying than the actual workout and I found it to be similar to the Total Body Cardio Fix, but less intense.
 I will say I still haven’t mastered the art of the plank and lost my balance, causing me to fall flat on my face during the workout.